 Genotypes (genetic variants) which can affect hepatitis C treatment are of two kinds, HUMAN and VIRAL:

 - HCV genotypes are VIRAL genetic variants of the hepatitis C VIRUS.
-There are 6 main HCV genotypes (1-6).
-Each of these has subtypes as well.
+There are 6 main HCV genotypes (1-6).** Each of these has subtypes as well.
 Genotypes 1-3 are the most common in the Americas, Europe, and Australia.
 Genotype 4 is very common in North Africa, Genotype 5 is prevalent in South Africa, and some Genotype 6 is seen in Asia (extremely rare in other parts of the world, except among Asian immigrants).
 The most common types of hepatitis C in the world are: 1a, 1b, 1c, 2a, 2b, 2c, 3a, 3b, 4, and 5.
-Genotype 1 (a,b,c) is the most difficult to treat — and the most common in the West — while 3a has the best response rate to interferon.
-It is extremely important to get tested for genotype as this determines which sort of treatment you will get and how long you will need to be on it.
+Though genotype testing is becoming less important as “pan-genotypic” treatments (treatments which successfully cure any genotype) are widely available, it can still affect which treatment you will get and how long you will need to be on it.

 (1) Global Distribution of HCV Genotypes – Click here for enlarged version.

 Physicians have noted that people of different ethnic and racial groups seemed to respond differently to HCV in terms of how frequently their bodies were able to clear the virus spontaneously, or how well they responded to interferon/ribavirin treatment.

 - This difference was irrespective of lifestyle, gender or age.
 Then scientists discovered that individuals with a particular gene variation, called the “IL28B allele,” respond differently to HCV.
 Finally they understood that the different ethnic and racial responses to HCV they’d observed could be explained by the different % of the “IL28B allele” within each of the various groups.